panglesd/presentations/blog/blog.md

 Implementing the "everything after a pause is hidden" is actually not trivial.
 In particular, it's more complex than just setting a class.

-Past-self came up with a solution (that present self found very good!).
+Past-self came up with a solution (that present self find very good!).
 It requires that all the parents of the current "paused" element have a specific class (`pauseAncestor`).
 Some static CSS does the rest of the job.

 When a pause is consumed, the engine needs to:
 1. Remove all the `pauseAncestors` classes,